 Multi-Term Discount

 Students who have completed 15 or more credit hours on programs administered by the International Programs office, earning at least a 3.0 average or above in their course work at an international location(s), are eligible for a discount for subsequent IP program.
 The discount is $500 for summer session or $1,000 for fall or spring semester.
+Students who believe they qualify for this discount must contact IP-FinancialAid@fsu.edu.
 Note: This discount is built into the program fees for First Year Abroad program students.

 International Programs fees do NOT include Facilities and Equipment Fees, which are assessed each semester for some majors (Medicine, Motion Pictures Arts, Music, Nursing, Fine Arts, Dance, Digital Media Production, etc.) even though you are studying overseas.
 If you are in one of these colleges/majors, you will be assessed a fee.
 Details can be found on the Registration Guide, under 'Fees and Financial Information.'